Corserine Walk

 If you are heading back down, just past

-three pools, start to head over to the left
+three pools, start to drift over to the

-and follow the stone dyke back down the
+left and follow the stone dyke back down

 |

-the range, the hike from Goat Craigs to the
+of the range, the hike to the top of the

 The image below is from trig point on

-images from here were from another hike later
+The images from here were from another hike

 Cairnsgarroch which is connected, probably